mattcaron/misc_notes/install.xubuntu.22.04.md

 ### Save typing with keyfiles (Optional)

-(You can do this after you've booted into the new machine)
+(You can do this after you've booted into the new machine, but remember to set `DEV1`, `DEV2`, `DEV1P`, and `DEV2P` first, as described at the beginning of this section.)

 If you want to save some typing, you can create keyfiles which are built into the initramfs and used to unlock the encrypted volumes.
 Note that they are